Khuon Sudary

 Khuon Sudary (ឃួន សុដារី, UNGEGN: Khuŏn Sŏdari, ALA-LC: Ghuan Suṭārī /km/; born 8 November 1952) is a Cambodian politician who has been the President of the National Assembly since 2023, and a member of the assembly since 1998.
+She is the first woman to serve as its president.
 A member of the Cambodian People's Party, she serves in its politburo and on its central committee.

 Early life and education

 Khuon Sudary was born in the Battambang Province, French protectorate of Cambodia, on 8 November 1952.
 She graduated from the Royal University of Phnom Penh with a bachelor's degree in Khmer and English literature after attending from 1970 to 1975, and from the International Institute for Journalism in 1980.

 Career

 At the Cambodian People's Party's (CCP) newspaper Prachea Chun Sudary was a reporter from 1979 to 1984, deputy director-general from 1984 to 1987, and director general since 1987.
 In 1980, Sudary joined the CPP.
 Sudary is a member of the CPP's politburo and its central committee.

 From 1993 to 1998, Sudary was an advisor to the President of the National Assembly.
 She was elected to the assembly in 1998.
 She was chair of the Cambodian Women Parliamentarian Caucus from 2015 to 2018.

 Say Chhum resigned as 2nd Vice President of the assembly in order to become 1st Vice President of the Senate.
 Sudary was elected to succeed him as 2nd Vice President on 25 April 2012.
 In 2023, she was elected President of the assembly and was the first woman to hold that position.

 Sudary is vice president of the ASEAN Inter-Parliamentary Assembly, the International Conference of Asian Political Parties, and the Asian Parliamentary Assembly.
 She is chair of the Asian Cultural Council.
 Sudary is a member of the Cambodian Red Cross' central committee.